gdautoqa/playwright-ui-test-letcode/README.md

 ## Description

-This project aims to provide a comprehensive testing framework for Letcode using Playwright.
-It incorporates best practices and tools to ensure high-quality, maintainable, and scalable test automation.
+This project aims to provide a comprehensive testing framework for [Letcode](https://letcode.in/test) using Playwright.
+It incorporates best practices to ensure high-quality, maintainable, and scalable test automation.

-**Note:** This project is a work in progress.

 ## Getting Started